Profities

 Profiteies (trans. Προφητείες; Prophecies) is the fourth studio album by Greek singer Despina Vandi.

 It was released in Greece οn 8 December 1999 by Minos EMI and in Arabian countries by EMI Arabia in 2000.
 It was certified gold the day of its release and platinum in two days, selling 70,000 copies and become the best selling album by a female artist for 1999.
 In 2000, it sold 80,000 copies plus and managed to become triple-platinum, selling 150,000 copies overall.
 Also, it stayed at number 1 of the IFPI charts for five weeks.
 It also became triple-platinum in Cyprus, selling 20,000 copies.

-The song "Sta 'dosa ola" from the album was ranked by Alpha TV show Chart Show as the 24th most successful Greek love song in Greece during 1980-2009, as well as the sixth most successful break-up song from 1980-2010.
+The song "Sta 'dosa ola" from the album was ranked by Alpha TV show Chart Show as the 24th most successful Greek love song in Greece during 1980–2009, as well as the sixth most successful break-up song from 1980 to 2010.